ffsws/openshift-project-backup/README.md

-Simple Cronjob that exports all avaiable API ressources to a PV in YAML format.
+Simple Cronjob that exports all available API resources to a PV in YAML format.

 ## Installation
 Tested on OpenShift 3.9, 3.10, 3.11